 Nine.
 I had nine bags of chips in the house that I could eat anytime I wanted to.
 I looked at them all arranged like soldiers on my bottom shelf.
 Nine.
 Andrea had nine bags of chips.

-Those nine bags of chips helped me thumb my nose at the well-meaning but ignorant things my dad and stepmother, Rosie, had me do.
+Those nine bags of chips helped me thumb my nose at the well-meaning but ignorant things my dad and stepmother, Rosie, pressured me to do in the name of staying on my diet.
 They told me they counted all the potato chips in the house.
 They made me eat broccoli with lemon for lunch and cut the fat off my steak because they wanted to help me lose weight.
 Those nine bags of chips were a shout out against them.

 Those Chips Were My Cry for Independence